 - What about grips?
 There’s the standard “one size fits all” route or choices for thinner, or thicker options.
 Ideally, it’s all about feel and comfort.
 I chose Caspian’s one size fits all in a Bubinga hardwood in a fancy single diamond pattern.

 - What trigger to choose?
 Will it be a Gold Cup variant, a flat serrated style or the one with the tank tread?
 This is where function/feel and aesthetics come into play.
-As mentioned above I decided on Caspian’s Trik Trigger, a fairly new design equipped with their own “drag strip” on the top and bottom for less friction.
+I decided on a trigger from Greider Precision.
+(More on that below).

 - What type of mainspring housing (aka MSH)?
 Do you want it smooth, serrated, checkered, curved or flat?
 Competition shooters often favor an oversized magwell/mag chute.
 I opted for the classic blued checkered look from Baer Custom.
 For the definitive discourse on MSH’s see Mainspring Housing Replacement on Brownells site